OmarHossamEldin/medical-complex-services/README.md

         - barcode: a barcode number will be associated with any stakeholder.
         - wallet: the amount of money that the system worker should pay, and the amount of money that the consumer has, it may be positive or negative.
         - patient_code: it may be optional in some cases (رقم الحاسب).
+        - blocked: to allow admins to block some stakeholders.
     - Relations:
         - Rank (m - 1): each stakeholder **must** have a rank.
         - Service (m - n): any stakeholder may be blocked to any service.
 This relation is intended to block very specific stakeholders to any service.